taucompling/bliss/README.md

 # BLISS – a Benchmark for Language Induction from Small Sets

-BLISS is a benchmark for generalization capabilities of artificial models for language induction.
+BLISS is a dataset for testing the generalization capabilities of artificial models for language induction.
 The benchmark score represent how well a model generalizes in inverse relation how little data it was trained on.

 This repository contains the datasets and data generation scripts for training and testing a model on BLISS.